transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <p>mkdir ~/.bitcoin</p>
 <p>nano ~/.bitcoin/bitcoin.conf</p>

 <p>In the nano editor, write the four following lines.
 Omit the last line (prune) if you are connecting the PiDrive and want to keep the full blockchain.
 Otherwise change 1000 into however many megabytes of the blockchain that your want to store at all times (at least 550).
-Keep in mind, though, that this number only controls the space that the block files themselves (the ~/.bitcoin/blocks directory) take up.
-Other than those, expect a couple of gigabytes or more for other data in ~/.bitcoin.
+Keep in mind, though, that this number only controls the space that the block files themselves (the ~/.bitcoin/blocks directory) take up. </p>

+<p>Other than those, expect a couple of gigabytes or more for other data in ~/.bitcoin.
 Also keep thought of the space that the Ubuntu system itself takes up.
 And finally you will most likely be creating a swapfile that will take up around 2-3 GB.
 See how much free space you have on the partition that will keep the blockchain with the command "df -h ~./bitcoin" and then subtract at least 5-8 GB from that.
 The following should work on a 16 GB SD card.</p>

 <p>dbcache=800</p>
 <p>maxmempool=50</p>